 Largest area of contiguous ski slopes

-Everything comes together in SalzburgerLand with the Salzburg Super Ski Card, which combines 21 skiing regions, and 2,750 km of beautiful slopes, offering up a whole heap of challenges and fun both on and off the slopes, all at fantastic value.
+Everything comes together in SalzburgerLand with the Salzburg Super Ski Card, which combines 85 ski resorts, and 2,750 kilometres of beautiful slopes, offering up a whole heap of challenges and fun on as well as off the slopes.

-If you’re looking for fantastic glacier skiing with low temperatures all year round and perfectly groomed runs for all-round skiing, look no further than the Kitzsteinhorn, which towers high above Zell am See.
-If you want to feel snow under your boards in the summer you could have a morning glide down the glacier before jumping into the cold waters of Lake Zell to cool off in the afternoon.
+If you’re looking for fantastic glacier skiing with low temperatures all year round and perfectly groomed runs for all-round skiing, look no further than to the Kitzsteinhorn, which towers high above Zell am See.
+If you want to feel snow under your board in summer you could have a morning glide down the glacier before jumping into the cold waters of Lake Zell to cool off for example in the afternoon.

 Fun for the whole family